-In its FIP, the licensee stated that operation of the HCVS was designed to minimize the reliance on operator actions in response to hazards identified in NEI 12-06, "Diverse and Flexible Coping Strategies (FLEX) Implementation Guide," Revision 4 [Reference 27], which are applicable to the plant site.
+In its FIP, the licensee stated that operation of the HCVS was designed to minimize the reliance on operator actions in response to hazards identified in NEI 12-06, "Diverse and Flexible Coping Strategies (FLEX) Implementation Guide," Revision 0 [Reference 28], which are applicable to the plant site.
 Operator actions to initiate venting through the HCVS vent path can be completed by plant personnel, and the system includes the capability for remote-manual initiation from the HCVS control station.
-A list of the remote-manual actions performed by plant personnel to open the HCVS vent path are listed in Table 3-2, "HCVS Operator Actions," of the FIP.
-An HCVS extended loss of alternating current (ac) power (ELAP) Failure Evaluation Table (Table 3-3), which shows alternate actions that can be performed, is also provided in the FIP.
+A list of the remote-manual actions performed by plant personnel to open the HCVS vent path are listed in Table 3-1, "HCVS Operator Actions," of the FIP.

 The licensee also stated that permanently-installed electrical power and pneumatic supplies are available to support operation and monitoring of the HCVS for a minimum of 24 hours.
-No portable equipment is needed in the first 24 hours to operate the HCVS.
-After 24 hours, available personnel will be able to connect supplemental electric power, FLEX generators, pneumatic supplies, and spare nitrogen bottles for sustained operation of the HCVS for a minimum of 7 days.
+No portable equipment needs to be moved in the first 24 hours.
+After 24 hours, available personnel will be able to connect supplemental electric power and pneumatic supplies for sustained operation of the HCVS for a minimum of 7 days.
+The FLEX generators and nitrogen bottles provide this motive force.
 In all likelihood, these actions will be completed in less than 24 hours.
 However, the HCVS can be operated for at least 24 hours without any supplementation.

 The NRC staff reviewed the HCVS Operator Actions Table, compared it with the information contained in NEI 13-02, and determined that these actions should minimize the reliance on operator actions.
-These actions are consistent with the type of actions described in NEI 13-02, Revision 1, as endorsed, in part, by JLD-ISG-2013-02 and JLD-ISG-2015-01, as an acceptable means for implementing applicable requirements of Order EA-13-109.
-The NRC staff also reviewed the HCVS Failure Evaluation Table and determined that the actions described adequately address all the failure modes listed in NEI 13-02, Revision 1, which include: loss of normal ac power, long-term loss of batteries, loss of normal pneumatic supply, loss of alternate pneumatic supply, and solenoid operated valve failure.
+The actions are consistent with the types of actions described in NEI 13-02, Revision 1, as endorsed, in part, by JLD-ISG-2013-02 and JLD-ISG-2015-01, as an acceptable means of implementing applicable requirements of Order EA-13-109.
+The NRC staff also reviewed the HCVS Failure Evaluation Table (FIP Table 3-2, "Failure Evaluation") and determined that the actions described adequately address all the failure modes listed in NEI 13-

+02, Revision 1, which include: loss of normal alternating current (ac) power, long-term loss of batteries, loss of normal pneumatic supply, loss of alternate pneumatic supply, and solenoid operated valve failure.